Management of Organizations | Entrepreneurship & Innovation

 Researcher focused on innovation, entrepreneurship and the digital economy

-Abhishek Nagaraj is an Assistant Professor in the Management and Organizations (MORS) group at Berkeley Haas.
+Abhishek Nagaraj is an assistant professor in the Management and Organizations (MORS) and the Entrepreneurship and Innovation group at the Haas School of Business, UC Berkeley.
+He is also a faculty research fellow at the National Bureau of Economic Research (NBER).
 He earned his PhD in Management at the MIT Sloan School of Management, in the Technological Innovation, Entrepreneurship and Strategic Management (TIES) group.
-He also holds an MBA from the Indian Institute of Management (IIM) Calcutta and a B.Tech in Computer Science from the College of Engineering, Pune (COEP).
+Nagaraj also holds an MBA from the Indian Institute of Management (IIM) Calcutta and a B.Tech in Computer Science from the College of Engineering, Pune (COEP).

-His work has received a number of awards including the BPS Wiley Blackwell Outstanding Dissertation Award, the Technology and Innovation Management (TIM) Best Dissertation Award, the J. Roberts Beyster Fellowship, as well as the Kauffman Dissertation Fellowship.
-In addition to his teaching, Nagaraj teaches Entrepreneurial Strategy and enjoys advising early-stage startups.
+Nagaraj’s work has received a number of awards including the BPS Wiley Blackwell Outstanding Dissertation Award, the Technology and Innovation Management (TIM) Best Dissertation Award, the J. Roberts Beyster Fellowship, as well as the Kauffman Dissertation Fellowship.
+In addition to his teaching, Nagaraj teaches Entrepreneurial Strategy and enjoys advising early-stage startups on go-to-market strategy and large firms in creating and guiding their data and innovation strategy.

 Expertise and Research Interests